Neighborhood report

 Is Indianapolis, IN safe?

-Indianapolis, IN earns a NeighborScope crime grade of C, with a combined violent + property crime rate of 2,635 per 100k residents — higher than similarly sized US cities.
-By this measure, Indianapolis is near the national average.
+Indianapolis, IN earns a NeighborScope crime grade of D, with a combined violent + property crime rate of 3,568 per 100k residents — higher than similarly sized US cities.
+By this measure, Indianapolis is elevated relative to the national average.
 NeighborScope grades crime from the FBI Crime Data Explorer using a city-wide aggregate; for street-level patterns and recent incidents, use the NeighborScope app.

 What is the crime rate in Indianapolis, IN?